MasonKramer2002/CI-CD-Project/docs/DevContainer.md

 ## Configuration
 ![DockerFlutterImage](/docs/images/DockerFlutterLogo.jpg)

-For this configuration we will be configuring with vscode
+For this configuration we will be configuring with vscode and using ubuntu as the base image for the docker container.

 ### **Clone the Repository:**
 Click ***Clone Git Repository*** on the welcome page as shown below